DanielWilliamClarke/Lumiere/README.md

 A user can go into extreme debt, and can transfer more money than they actually have.

-A feature could be added to provide a user with am agreed upon overdraft limit, or the system can issue loans to users to facilitate cash transfers
+A feature could be added to provide a user with an agreed upon overdraft limit, or the system can issue loans to users to facilitate cash transfers

 ```bash
 # One must pass an Authorization header to auth with the API